- Season & Tickets

 - Summer Programs

-Dietz is one of America's most widely-produced and published contemporary playwrights.
-Since 1983, his thirty-plus plays have been seen at over one hundred regional theatres in the United States, as well as Off-Broadway.
-International productions have been seen in England, Japan, Germany, France, Australia, New Zealand, Sweden, Austria, Russia, Italy, Slovenia, Argentina, Brazil, Peru, Greece, Singapore, Thailand and South Africa.
+One of America's most widely-produced and published contemporary playwrights, Steven Dietz's thirty-plus plays have been seen at over one hundred regional theatres in the United States, as well as Off-Broadway.
+International productions have been seen in England, Japan, Germany, France, Australia, New Zealand, Sweden, Austria, Russia, Italy, Slovenia, Argentina, Brazil, Peru, Mexico, Greece, Singapore, Korea, Thailand and South Africa.
 His work has been translated into ten languages.